 - Bots might align your customer’s preferred channel with your business’s preferred channel.
 Let’s face it.
 It’s more convenient for a business to solve a customer issue with a FAQ than a customer phone call.
 Bots could bring the customer and business together in the same channel–e.g. A chat interface.

 - Optimize the operations of your contact center.
-Route your customer to the right person the first time, send automated responses to your agents, give context to your customer interactions.
+Route your customer to the right person the first time, send automated responses to your agents, give context to your customer interactions, and segment your leads in your CRM software.

 - Generate revenue through automated sales.
 Up-sell to your customers automatically.
 Send them discounts or use a bot to automatically renew a subscription.